openassistive/OpenATFrontEnd/content/post/how-to-add-for-geeks.md

 So you know your GitHub from your BitBucket or you know your Gcode from your STL.
 Welcome..
 <!--more-->

-As well as the super simple "Add" system you can have more control over your projects on OpenAssistive by adding & maintaining your own project files.
+As well as the super simple "Add" system you can have more control over your projects on Open Assistive by adding & maintaining your own project files.
 There are a few different ways in achieving this depending on your level of knowledge of GitHub and Markdown;

 1. Host your descriptor file yourself.
 Create a plain-text file called `YourProjectName.md` in a folder accessible by the world.
 This could be a dropbox folder that you then share - or it could be on a webserver somewhere.
 It needs to have some 'metadata' in the header which looks like this: